Package manager: Challenges with shared libraries

 Computer systems that rely on dynamic library linking, instead of static library linking, share executable libraries of machine instructions across packages and applications.
-In these systems, conflicting relationships between different packages requiring different versions of libraries results in a challenge colloquially known as "dependency hell".
-On Microsoft Windows systems, this is also called "DLL hell" when working with dynamically linked libraries.
+In these systems, conflicting relationships between different packages requiring different versions of libraries results in a situation called dependency hell.
+On Microsoft Windows systems, this is also called DLL hell when working with dynamically-linked libraries.

-Modern package managers have mostly solved these problems, by allowing parallel installation of multiple versions of a library (e.g. OPENSTEP's Framework system), a dependency of any kind (e.g. slots in Gentoo Portage), and even of packages compiled with different compiler versions (e.g. dynamic libraries built by the Glasgow Haskell Compiler, where a stable ABI does not exist), in order to enable other packages to specify which version they were linked or even installed against.
+Modern package managers have mostly solved these problems by allowing parallel installation of multiple library versions (e.g. OPENSTEP's Framework system), a dependency of any kind (e.g. slots in Gentoo Portage), and even packages compiled with different compiler versions (e.g. dynamic libraries built by the Glasgow Haskell Compiler, where a stable ABI does not exist), in order to enable other packages to specify which version they are linked or installed against.

-Front-ends for locally compiled packages
+Front-ends for locally-compiled packages

-System administrators may install and maintain software using tools other than package management software.
+System administrators may install and maintain software using tools other than package managers.
 For example, a local administrator may download unpackaged source code, compile it, and install it.
-This may cause the state of the local system to fall out of synchronization with the state of the package manager's database.
+This may cause the local system to fall out of synchronization with the package manager's database.
 The local administrator will be required to take additional measures, such as manually managing some dependencies or integrating the changes into the package manager.

-There are tools available to ensure that locally compiled packages are integrated with the package management.
-For distributions based on .deb and .rpm files as well as Slackware Linux, there is CheckInstall, and for recipe-based systems such as Gentoo Linux and hybrid systems such as Arch Linux, it is possible to write a recipe first, which then ensures that the package fits into the local package database.
+There are tools to ensure that locally-compiled packages are integrated with the package management.
+For operating systems based on .deb and .rpm files as well as Slackware Linux, there is CheckInstall, and for recipe-based systems such as Gentoo Linux and hybrid systems such as Arch Linux, it is possible to write a recipe first, which then ensures that the package fits into the local package database.

 Maintenance of configuration

-Particularly troublesome with software upgrades are upgrades of configuration files.
-Since package managers, at least on Unix systems, originated as extensions of file archiving utilities, they can usually only either overwrite or retain configuration files, rather than applying rules to them.
+Upgrades of configuration files may be particularly troublesome.
+Since package managers, at least on Unix systems, originated as extensions of file archivers, they can usually only overwrite or retain configuration files, rather than apply rules to them.
 There are exceptions to this that usually apply to kernel configuration (which, if broken, will render the computer unusable after a restart).
-Problems can be caused if the format of configuration files changes; for instance, if the old configuration file does not explicitly disable new options that should be disabled.
+Problems can be caused if the configuration file format changes; for instance, if the old file does not explicitly disable new options that should be disabled.
 Some package managers, such as Debian's dpkg, allow configuration during installation.
-In other situations, it is desirable to install packages with the default configuration and then overwrite this configuration, for instance, in headless installations to a large number of computers.
+In other situations, packages are installed with the default configuration, which is then overwritten, for example in headless installations to a large number of computers.
 This kind of pre-configured installation is also supported by dpkg.

 Repositories

-To give users more control over the kinds of software that they are allowing to be installed on their system (and sometimes due to legal or convenience reasons on the distributors' side), software is often downloaded from a number of software repositories.
+To give users more control over the software they allow to be installed on their systems, and sometimes due to legal or convenience reasons on the distributors' side, packages are often downloaded from software repositories.